3 Things You Could Write Today Scott Pauley

 There are many ways to place this emphasis and make it enjoyable at the same time.

 • Write your testimony.
-The last several days we have done something a little different before we go to bed at night.
-Each evening a different family member has written out the story of their own personal relationship with Jesus Christ.
-A good testimony has thee parts: my life before I knew Christ, how I came to know Christ, and what Christ means to me now that I am saved.
-Before we pray together someone reads the testimony they have written to all of us.
+The last several days, we have done something a little different before we go to bed at night.
+Each evening, a different family member has written out the story of their own personal relationship with Jesus Christ.
+A good testimony has three parts: my life before I knew Christ, how I came to know Christ, and what Christ means to me now that I am saved.
+Before we pray together, someone reads the testimony they have written to all of us.

 Letter writing is all but a lost art in our age of digital communication.
 Yet it is a practice that is good for both the one who writes and the one who receives.
 Read more about the importance of writing letters here.

 • Write in a journal.
-Several years ago I started the habit of writing in a journal daily. i wish I had done it sooner.
+Several years ago, I started the habit of writing in a journal daily.
+I wish I had done it sooner.
 (Read more here.)
 Young people can be challenged to record answers to prayer, blessings, and things they are learning each day.
-Even brief thoughts written in a personal journal can be used to encourage the habit of writing.
+Even brief thoughts in a personal journal yield the habit of writing.

 Most of us will not have the natural or spiritual gifts of a Jonathan Edwards.
 But all of us who are parents can work on the discipline and character of our children.
 Mr. Edwards made a valuable contribution to the entire world when he simply taught his little boy the importance of writing.